For the average person who wants to lose weight

 It's important to understand that satiation is not proportional with the number of calories of food.
 It is currently unknown what causes satiation.
 One possible explanation is leptin.

-You should eat fruits, vegetables and seeds (including nuts) which are solid (= not leaves) and don't need cooking (and, of course, without cooking them).
+You should mainly eat vegetables (including seeds, nuts, fruits) which are solid (= not leaves) and don't need much cooking (and, of course, without cooking them much).
 On one hand the cooking (not just the heat) destroys some fiber and nutrients from foods, but on the other hand it releases some nutrients and calories from the destroyed fiber, so there is a balance which depends on the type of food.
 Just don't cook the life out of food!

-You will hear that fruits and vegetables are awesome and that they contain all sorts of essential nutrients.
+You will hear that vegetables (including seeds, nuts, fruits) are awesome and that they contain all sorts of essential nutrients.
 But you will not hear that you would have to eat every day a huge amount of those foods (and many others) in order to get all the essential nutrients which can benefit you.

-You should limit the amount of food which contains more calories (for the same weight) than fruits, vegetables and meats.
-For example, bread contains about 50% more calories that grilled chicken breast, which means that it's much easier to gain weight by eating bread than chicken.
+You should limit the amount of food that are not vegetables (including seeds, nuts, fruits) or meats, because they contain a lot of easily digestible calories.
+For example, bread contains about 50% more calories that grilled chicken breast, and much easier to digest, which means that it's much easier to gain weight by eating bread than chicken.
 Even worse, foods which contain a lot of carbohydrates (like flour and sugar) will give you a lower feeling of satiety, so you are more likely to eat a greater amount of such foods, therefore ending up getting several times more calories than you get from meats.

 You should stop eating before you feel full, and you should eat a low volume of food so that your stomach doesn't extend to allow more food.
 This way the stomach will get used to allowing a small amount of food, and you will therefore feel satiety quicker.

 You should avoid destroying the fiber of food by (over)cooking it; cooking can mean various things, like applying heat or mincing.
-Food must be made digestible, but not turned into mush.
+Through cooking, food must be made digestible (and dangerous bacteria must be destroyed), but not turned into mush.
 This means that the foods which can be eaten without cooking should be cooked as little as possible.
-The fiber slows down digestion and therefore increases satiety and reduces the amount of calories absorbed by the body.
+The fiber slows down digestion, increases satiety and reduces the amount of calories absorbed by the body.